reprisewt-ai/reprise-legal/terms-of-service.md

 RepRise provides fitness tracking tools for informational purposes only.
 The App is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider before starting any exercise program.

+## AI Information
+AI-generated coaching responses are for informational purposes only.
+RepRise is not responsible for decisions made based on AI-generated content.

 ## Limitation of Liability

 To the maximum extent permitted by law, RepRise shall not be liable for any indirect, incidental, special, or consequential damages resulting from your use of the App.